yody-project/qtum/doc/README.md

-Qtum Core
+VuiCash Core
 =============

 Setup
 ---------------------
-Qtum Core is the original Qtum client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Qtum transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+VuiCash Core is the original VuiCash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of VuiCash transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Qtum Core, visit [qtumcore.org](https://www.qtumcore.org/).
+To download VuiCash Core, visit [qtumcore.org](https://www.qtumcore.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Qtum Core on your native platform.
+The following are some helpful notes on how to run VuiCash Core on your native platform.

 ### Unix